 In downtown Bethesda, the BOZ allows projects to purchase "BOZ density" above the mapped zoning, so determining the theoretical "maximum" density requires a different approach.
-Staff developed three different theoretical scenarios - Scenario 1 being the lowest and Scenario 3 the highest - based on the density approved by the Planning Board for Site Plans between 2017 and 2024, projected out to the "horizon years" of the 2017 Plan: when the Bethesda Downtown Plan could reasonably be expected to be comprehensively updated.
+Staff developed three different theoretical scenarios - Scenario 1 being the lowest at 11 million square feet above the 32.4 million square foot development level and Scenario 3 the highest at 21 million square feet above - based on the density approved by the Planning Board for Site Plans between 2017 and 2024, projected out to the "horizon years" of the 2017 Plan: when the Bethesda Downtown Plan could reasonably be expected to be comprehensively updated.
 The scenarios distribute density between residential and commercial uses based on recent and projected trends.
 The models for the metrics forecast results to 2045.